joshsarna/resume/README.md

 • Supported clients with intellectual and developmental disabilities in learning Java and Python

 • Modernized company system by creating online spreadsheets for tracking hours to supplement outdated paper system until payroll tracking was transitioned to a fully computerized system

-UCLA Program Activities Board, Community Activities Committee Chair :: 2016 - 2017

-• Managed ten-person committee and $1.6 million funding budget that was allocated to over 100 community service and outreach groups

-• Increased funding two-fold (from $800k/yr) during one-year tenure through a campaign that utilized projective data analysis and social media and that pushed two funding referenda through student government elections

-• Streamlined application process by eliminating redundancies in application and creating extensive online instructional documentation and educational resources for applicant groups

 EDUCATION